Pordenone: Industrial archeology

 The urban conglomerate of Pordenone is characterized by the presence of the ruins of the industries dating back to the nineteenth century, examples of industrial archeology.

-Transport
+Infrastructure and transport

 Road

 The main roads serving Pordenone are the Autostrada A28 and the Strada statale 13 Pontebbana (SS13).

 Bus

 The local transportation company in Pordenone is called ATAP.
-It provides ten "urban routes", which serve the municipal territory and all surrounding neighborhoods, and several "extraurban routes" which cover the whole Pordenone province, about twenty of them connecting the town directly with other destinations, including Aviano, the Venice International Airport and Lignano.
+It provides ten "urban routes", which serve the municipal territory and all surrounding neighborhoods, and several "extraurban routes" which cover the whole Pordenone province, about twenty of them connecting the town directly with other destinations, including Aviano, the Venice International Airport and Lignano Sabbiadoro.

 Railway

 Pordenone railway station, opened in 1855, is located on the Venice–Udine railway.
 Although it is not a junction or terminal station, it is used by 3 million passengers a year.

 Air

-Monfalcone-Trieste and Venice-Treviso (TSF) Airport are the nearest air connectivity, approximately 75 km away from the city.
+Trieste Airport and Venice-Treviso (TSF) Airport are the nearest air connectivity, approximately 75 km away from the city.